nroduit/nroduit.github.io/content/tutorials/zoom.en.md

 * from the context menu: right-click on the image > Zoom
 * form the slider in the image tool panel

+The context menu and the toolbar button allows you to select different zoom factor:

+* Actual pixel size {{< svg "static/tuto/icon/zoomOriginal.svg" >}}: display the image at a 1:1 ratio, where each pixel in the image corresponds to one pixel on the screen
+* Real world (see [below](#real-world-zoom-hahahugoshortcodes7hbhb)) {{< svg "static/tuto/icon/zoomRealWorld.svg" >}}
+* Resize to best fit {{< svg "static/tuto/icon/zoomBestFit.svg" >}}: scaling the image to make it fit the view area as closely as possible

 {{% notice note %}}
 The zoom function always zooms in/out to the center of the screen regardless of where the cursor is.
+This mode provides greater positional accuracy in particular situations.

 Since "Resize to best fit" is the default mode for a view, the image will be centered when scrolling to the next image.
 You need to change the mode or the zoom factor to keep the image off center when scrolling.
 {{% /notice %}}